Textualize/textual/docs/guide/input.md

 #### character

-If the key has an associated printable character then the `character` will contain a string containing a single unicode character.
+If the key has an associated printable character then `character` will contain a string with a single unicode character.
 If there is no printable character for the key (such as for function keys) then `character` will be `None`.

 For example the ++p++ key will produce `character="p"` but ++f2++ will produce `character=None`.

 #### name

-The `name` attribute is similar to `key` but unlike `key` is guaranteed to be valid within a Python function name.
-Textual derives `name` from the `key` key attribute by lower casing it and replacing `+` with `_`.
+The `name` attribute is similar to `key` but, unlike `key`, is guaranteed to be valid within a Python function name.
+Textual derives `name` from the `key`  attribute by lower casing it and replacing `+` with `_`.
 Upper case letters are prefixed with `upper_` to distinguish them from lower case names.

 For example, ++ctrl+q++ produces `name="ctrl_p"` and ++shift+p++ produces `name="upper_p"`.